linuxdeepin/action-cppcheck/README.md

 # action-cppcheck

-Run cppcheck and post review comment to pull request.
+Check pull request with cppcheck and post result to review comments.

 ![Screenshot](screenshot.png)